umbraco/UmbracoDocs/13/umbraco-ums/developers/settings/setup-goals.md

 ## Setting up a new goal

-When you click on "**Create new goal**" you can set up a new goal.
+When you click on **Create new goal** you can set up a new goal.
 You have to give it a name and an optional goal value.

 You can specify whether it is a micro or macro goal.&#x20;

 * A macro goal should be used for the "bigger things" in your website like a purchase or filling in a contact form.&#x20;
-* Micro goals are smaller / less important things like "Reaching the contact page" or "Clicking open a FAQ".
+* Micro goals are smaller / less important things like "_Reaching the contact page_" or "_Clicking open a FAQ_".
 These micro goals should eventually contribute to macro goals.

 In the Umbraco uMS, we always keep track of the macro goals, for example during A/B tests.
 Perhaps your micro goal is increased, but it hurts your macro goal.
 In that case, Umbraco uMS will give you a warning.